Twinkle Khanna, Akshay Kumar Celebrate Betty Kapadia's 80th Birthday

 Recently, the Housefull 4 actor celebrated his birthday in London with his family.
 He was last spotted by the media at Amitabh Bachchan’s Diwali bash on Sunday.
 He was accompanied by his wife and son in festive outfits.

-Akshay’s last film Housefull 4 did a good opening this Diwali with.
+Akshay’s last film Housefull 4 did a good opening this Diwali.
 Farhad Samji’s directorial multi-starrer comedy earned 19 crores on the day it was released.
 And now after 5 days, the film has managed to enter the Rs 100 crore club with a total collection of Rs 104 crore.